Google's Latest Change Disrupts SEO Rank Trackers (September 2025)

 At this point, it’s still unclear whether Google’s removal of the “&num=100” parameter was accidental or intentional—possibly aimed at reducing automated scraping.
 Whatever the reason, this development is a crucial reminder to approach SEO data with caution right now.
 Your own understanding, combined with insights from Google Search Console, is likely your best source for accurate SEO reporting during this time.

-Both Semrush and AccuRanker have issued formal statements addressing how they’re handling this change.
-You can find Semrush’s update, and AccuRanker’s details.
+Rank trackers have issued formal statements addressing how they’re handling this change.
+You can find Semrush’s update, Ahrefs announce and AccuRanker’s details.

 For Further Reading